romdalf/ansible-windows/workshop/README.md

 The installation is straight forward since Ansible is available within almost all major distributions like CentOS/RHEL.
 For more details: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 ### The key to success
-Ansible is agentless and doesn't work in a pull approach but in push with credentials.
+Ansible is agent-less and doesn't work in a pull approach but in push with credentials.

 #### Linux
 When it comes to Linux, the connection towards the target is done through SSH.